prewired/minimal-mistakes/_pages/mentors.md

 ### Mentors must not

 * Share any food or drink with Prewired participants that has not been provided by Prewired.
-* Encourage kids to communicate by private email exchange.
-All interaction between kids and mentors can go through the [prewired-discuss googlegroup, IRC channel or other public/moderated communications means](({{ base_path }}/contact/).
+* Encourage kids to communicate by private email exchange or ask them for any personal details. **CHANGE THIS???** Any interaction between kids and mentors can go through the [prewired-discuss googlegroup, IRC channel or other public/moderated communications means](({{ base_path }}/contact/).
 * Stand around chatting between themselves for long periods.
 You can take the juice-break with everyone else, but remember you're here to help the kids, not socialise!
 (We periodically arrange mentors parties for you for that.